 We are a small program so you will probably make friends very quickly with your peers as you will get to know them very well.
 And in the HSE dorm there will be plenty of other students you can meet.
 You are also welcome to attend any of the HSE clubs/programs etc.

 If you do want to get involved in different things or if you are feeling lonely, please let someone in our program know.
-The “Math in Moscow” program wants to make sure you enjoy your time in Moscow, academically and socially and we are here to help.5.
-Classes.
+The “Math in Moscow” program wants to make sure you enjoy your time in Moscow, academically and socially and we are here to help.

 Most of our courses are original ones.
 During your study you will get handouts for the courses you take.
 We have published lecture notes of the most popular courses and you can buy them in our bookstore (about $5 for each book).
-In our library you can find textbooks in English for several MiM courses, please check its online catalog.
 We advise you to take to the trip no more than one or two of your favorite math books to be able to refresh what you need.

 The detailed information about recommended textbooks for all the courses given in your semester will be emailed you.
 Note that www.amazon.com really works in Russia.
 It may take about 2-3 weeks for a delivery but it works.

 The main advice: if you are not sure that you will really take a course, do not buy the textbooks for it.
-You will be able to do that through Amazon in Moscow.7.
-Cell phones.
+You will be able to do that through Amazon in Moscow.

 When you arrive you will get a cell phone suitable for calls and text messages, a SIM card with 200 rubles in credit.
 This package is free for you (the phone and the SIM card are supposed to be returned back at the end of the semester).
 If you bring your own smartphone please make sure it is unlocked for international use.
 A cell phone use (except, probably, roaming and international calls) is pretty cheap in Russia.
 It is prepaid system where you put money on your SIM card and when you run out of money you put more on it (we will show you how to do this).
-With average use of calls, texts and data you can expect to spend $5-10 for a month.
-We will assist you in choosing the tariff plan that is optimal for you.8.
-Money Matters.
+With average use of calls, texts and data you may expect to spend monthly about $10.
+We will assist you in choosing the tariff plan that is optimal for you.